dbarkol/socalazure-integration/README.md

-# socalazure-integration
+# Azure Integration Services
-Azure Integration Services
+This repository contains the material from the SoCal Microsoft Azure User Group presentation.